ratify-project/ratify/README.md

 ### Notes

 If the image reference provided resolves to an OCI Index or a Docker Manifest List, validation will occur ONLY at the index or manifest list level.
 Ratify currently does NOT support image validation based on automatic platform selection.
+For more information, [see this issue](https://github.com/deislabs/ratify/issues/101).

 ## Documents